nidhish2004/CPROGRAMS/README.md

 14. Write a C program to implement the Tree Traversals (Inorder, Preorder, Postorder)
 15. Write a C program to implement hashing using Linear Probing method
 16. Write a C program to arrange a series of numbers using Insertion Sort
+17. Write a C program to arrange a series of numbers using Merge Sort